r3v5/rag/demos/kfp/docling/ocr-image-conversion/README.md

 This document explains the **Docling OCR (Optical Character Recognition) Image Conversion Pipeline** - a Kubeflow pipeline that processes images using OCR with Docling to extract text and generate embeddings for Retrieval-Augmented Generation (RAG) applications.
-Pipeline can be run on GPU node and on CPU node without GPU.
+The pipeline supports execution on both GPU and CPU-only nodes.